 Read the Interagency Incident Management Situation Report to learn more about the current national wildland fire picture.

-The map below shows fires and other incidents that have a public interest on Federal lands.
-The map is clickable, can zoom in an out, and has scrolling features.
+The image to the right shows a screenshot of the InciWeb website which shows fires and other incidents that have a public interest on Federal lands.
+The image is clickable and will link to the InciWeb Incident Information System.

 Note: Not all fires or incidents on Federal lands will be on this map.
 Please check with the agency or location that you are interested in directly if you do not see the fire or incident on this map.